 The evidence introduced tended to show that on Sunday morning Frank took out of the Time Clock the slip which he had admitted at that time was punched for each half hour, and subsequently Frank claimed that some punches had been missed.
-The suggestion was that he had either manipulated the slip to place the burden on Lee, or was so excited as to be unable to read the slip correctly.
+The suggestion was that he had either manipulated the slip to place the burden on Lee, or was so excited as to be unable to read the slip slip correctly.

-The State introduced a witness, Monteen Stover, to prove that at the time when Mary Phagan and Frank were in the Metal Room, she was in Frank's Office and he was absent, although he had declared he had not left

-His office.
-The State showed that the hair of Mary Phagan had been washed by the Undertaker with pine tar soap, which would change its color and thereby interfere with the ability of the Doctor to tell the similarity between the hair on the lathe and Mary Phagan's hair.
+The State introduced a witness, Monteen Stover, to prove that at the time when Mary Phagan and Frank were in the metal Room, she was in Frank's Office and he was absent, although he had declared he had not left his office.
+That The State showed that the nair of Mary Phagan had been washed with pinestar assay by the Undertaker with pine tar soap, which would change its color and thereby interfere with the abblity of the Doctor to tell the similarity between the hair on the lathe and Mary Phagan's hair.

-The State further showed a cord in the character which strangled Mary Phagan was found in quantities on the Metal Room floor, and was found in less quantities and then cut up in the basement.
-As to this Detective Starnes testified: "I saw a cord like that in the basement, but it was cup up in pieces.
+The State further showed a cord of the character which strangled Mary Phagan was found in quantities on the Metal Room floor, and was found in less quantities and then cut up in the basement.
+As to this Detective Starnes testified, (I saw a cord like that in the basement, but it was cut up in pieces.
 I saw a good many cords like that all over the Factory".

-Holloway testified: "Those cords are all over the building and in the basement.
+Holloway testified: "These cords are all over the building and in the basement".

-Darley testified to the same effect.
+Darley testified: to the same effect.